-- Existing subdivision patterns along Robertson Place are to be retained.
+- C3 Existing subdivision patterns along Robertson Place are to be retained.
 Any proposal to create a new lot or amalgamate lots must be of a size (in area and dimensions) which reflects the characteristics of historically relevant lots adjoining and in the vicinity of the site. - C4 Historic road alignments of Old South Head Road and Robertson Place are to be retained.

-- C5 Existing views from the public domain are to be retained over roofs to the harbour from the elevated areas of the precinct, including those along Old South Head Road.
+- C5 Existing views from the public domain are to be retained over roofs to the harbour from the elevated areas of the precinct, including those along Old South Head Road. - C6 Existing roofscapes (pitched roofs) are to remain uncluttered by intrusive structures so as to not to detract from views to and from elevated areas of the public domain.